Tenth Annual Warranty Report,

 In Figure 4, we've taken the claims and accrual totals reported for the last 40 quarters and divided each metric by the amount reported for product sales.
 As can be seen, the rates for both have been falling rather steadily for the past decade, except for the excursion taken by the claims rate during the worst days of the recession in 2009.
 However, that was caused primarily by falling sales, not by rising claims.
 When claims fall a little but sales fall a lot, as happened in 2009, the percentage rate shoots up -- to a 1.84% peak in the spring of that year.
 And then it fell back, as sales rates recovered.

 (as a % of product sales, 2003-2012)

-Notice also that the lowest point on the chart in Figure 4 came in the first half of 2012, when both the claims and accrual rates fell to what may be an all-time low (we don't have data going back before 2003, however).
-In other words, American manufacturers could have made their most reliable products ever during late 2011 and early 2012, could have run their warranty claims payment system the most efficiently way ever, and could have paid the least amount ever for warranty work during the period.
+Notice also that the lowest points on the chart in Figure 4 came in 2012, when both the claims and accrual rates fell to what may be an all-time low (we don't have data going back before 2003, however).
+In other words, in 2012 American manufacturers could have made their most reliable products ever, could have run their warranty claims payment system the most efficiently way ever, and could have paid the least amount ever for warranty work ever.
 These are all very good bits of news, unless one makes his living from warranty repair service revenue.

 However, notice also that the trend line is going back up for the accrual rate, though not by much.
-And the claims rate, while remaining just above 1.3%, is also no longer falling.
+And the claims rate went back up in the third quarter of 2012, though it fell again in the fourth.
 Have we hit bottom?
 Have American manufacturers squeezed the most cost they can out of the system?
 Only time will tell.